lahiruz/JS-Interview/basics/objects.md

         var boy = Object.create(person); // This will create an empty object but person object will set as the prototype of the boy object.
 In Chrome you can see prototype of an object using __proto__ property.
 Ex: boy.__proto__
         ```
+        - Also [read this](https://stackoverflow.com/questions/16666231/difference-between-object-createobject-prototype-object-createobject-and-o#:~:text=var%20o%20%3D%20Object.-,create(Object)%3B,a%20function%20as%20its%20prototype.) if you still have questions.

     - Using constructor function
     - Using ES6 classes